 This theme park is all about water and offers fun for the whole family.
 There is an aquarium, water slide, a wave pool, you can go snorkeling and so on… I haven’t been there yet but I will surely go there!

 Since I condemn imprisoning animals, I did not go the aquarium.
-I still don’t want to keep this information from you.
+Nevertheless, I don’t want to keep this information from you.
 Here you can find more than 100.000 sea animals from almost 1000 different species.
 50 big pools offer you a glimpse into the underwater world.

 The Crane Dance Light Show

 The third and last light show of Singapore is on Sentosa.
-Each day you can find two mechanical cranes dancing and telling a story of love, accompanied by water, light and music.
-I personally enjoy the other two light shows more, but if you are already on Sentosa, why not have a look at the daily show at 8pm.
+Each day you can find two mechanical cranes dancing and telling a story of love accompanied by water, light and music.
+I personally enjoy the other two light shows more but if you are already on Sentosa, why not have a look at the daily show at 8pm.
 After that, just take a stroll back to the Harbourfront.

 Many people describe Singapore as a concrete block.
 I think that is a false depiction.
-Of course, the beaches are fake, at least on Sentosa, but still…. you can lay in the sand and enjoy a fresh coconut!
+Of course, the beaches are fake, at least on Sentosa, but still…. you can lie in the sand and enjoy a fresh coconut!
 What is there not to love about that?

 There is a total of three beaches on the island – Siloso, Palawan and Tanjong.

 Tanjong Beach is well suited for you, if you are looking for a quiet and relaxed time.
 It is relatively far from the metro station you probably arrive at.
-So you can either take a taxi or a shuttle service, because it’s a 30 minute walk and that can be rather exhausting on a hot day.
+So you can take a taxi or a shuttle service, because it’s a 30 minute walk and that can be rather exhausting on a hot day.

 Chinatown Complex Food Center

-In Singapore you can find so called Hawker Centers.
+In Singapore, you can find so called Hawker Centers.
 Those are food centers where you can buy local cuisine for cheap prices.
 With 260 stands, the biggest and most famous Hawker Center is the Chinatown Complex Food Center.
 One of the stalls even has a Michelin Star.
 The most recommended dish is Chicken Rice and costs around one to two Euros.
 However, the cue in front of the stalls is sometimes extremely long, resulting in almost up to one hour of standing in line.

 Buddha Tooth Relic Temple

 The Buddha Tooth Relic Temple was built in 2007.
 The rich interior architecture and the extensive exhibitions about Buddhist art and history tell a story of hundred of years of culture.
 In this temple you can find a shrine containing a tooth of Buddha (the left canine tooth allegedly).
-It was recovered from the pyre in Kushinagar, India, and brought here for exhibition and worshipping.
+It was recovered from the pyre in Kushinagar, India, and brought here for exhibition and worshiping.